gat786/devops-stuff/static/blogs/gcloud/workload-identity-federation/with-aws.md

 ![A Boy using a Computer that is Workload Identity Federated](/images/gcp/boy-aws-gcp-identity.png)

+> This situation is an imaginary one, if you are a DevOps/Security Person, you know its a wrong ask, but it is a common scenario, in big companies where they have strict rules but also needs of people from time to time to get things done quickly.

+Ever been in a situation where somebody from some god knows what department, (but hey, its a very important one, atleast your manager says so) comes knocking down your door at your department office and starts asking you to provide them with a GCP Service Account key, of the infrastructure that you manage and you know that you don't even create it for yourself, but now you have to create it for them??

+> Again, if you dont know, creating a service account credential is a bad practice and can lead to security breaches if those keys once created are not properly managed.

+It sounds bad, and it is.
+But do you have any solution?
+(Maybe you have, but if you don't, you can use Workload Identity Federation. 🎉🥳)

 Workload Identity Federation is a technology of Google and is prevalent on GCP using which you can configure a workload that is running on GCP or somewhere else (if it meets some requirements), to safely use local (specific to that workload)